PHYS 1P22/92: Introductory Physics II

 The professor for this course is Dr. Barak Shoshany (ħe/ħim).
 I did my BSc in mathematics and physics at Tel Aviv University in Israel and my MSc and PhD at Perimeter Institute for Theoretical Physics in Waterloo, Ontario.
 I then taught at the University of Toronto for a short time.
 I joined Brock University as Assistant Professor in September 2020, and I also regularly teach scientific computing at McMaster University.

 I am a theoretical, mathematical, and computational physicist.
 My research focuses on the nature of time and causality in general relativity and quantum mechanics, as well as symbolic and high-performance scientific computing.
-I'm always happy to talk about my research, and theoretical physics in general, so please feel free to ask me about it, both in and out of class.
+I'm always happy to talk about my research, and theoretical physics in general, so please feel free to ask me about it, both in and out of class!

 I also love teaching.
 I developed 9 full-term undergraduate and graduate courses from scratch since 2020, including 4 physics courses, 3 astronomy courses, 1 scientific computing course, and 1 mathematics course.
 My devotion to teaching won me the Brock University Faculty of Mathematics & Science Award for Excellence in Teaching in 2023.